Network-Technology-Academy-Institute/DataVisualization_kentdlee/index.rst

 ++++++++++++++++++++++++++++++++++++++++++

 Reading JSON data is another skill you need as a data scientist. `This tutorial <https://www.dataquest.io/blog/python-json-tutorial/>`_ provides a good introduction to reading JSON in your data acquisition program.
+You should take a look at this notebook on how to install the ijson and possibly create your own environment in which to install it.

 Exercise 2
 +++++++++++++